ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/modernization_process_documentation.md

 - Converted between old and new interfaces
 - Preserved existing behavior
 - Allowed gradual adoption of modernized interfaces

+### Step 4: Creating Unit Tests

+To ensure the correctness of our modernized implementations, we created a testing framework:

+1. **Minimal C Tests**
+   - Created simple C tests in `tests/unit/minimal_test.c`
+   - Implemented simplified versions of Result<T> and Maybe<T>
+   - Tested core modernization patterns without dependencies
+   - Verified that the patterns work correctly at a conceptual level

+2. **Mock Implementations**
+   - Created mock implementations of XPCOM interfaces in `tests/unit/mock_nsTypedSelection.h/cpp`
+   - Implemented minimal functionality needed for testing
+   - Enabled testing in isolation from the rest of the codebase

+3. **Test Cases**
+   - Created test cases for modernized methods
+   - Tested both the modernized implementations and compatibility wrappers
+   - Covered various scenarios including edge cases

+4. **Test Automation**
+   - Created a build system for tests using Makefile
+   - Implemented a test runner script in `tests/run_tests.sh`
+   - Documented the testing approach in `tests/testing_approach.md`

 ## Phase 4: Measuring Progress and Impact